 It’s all that remains of the Hoa Lo Prison, used to capture American and Vietnamese political prisoners during the colonial period and the Vietnam war respectively.
 So there’s no denying that there’s a lot to be learnt here.
 The thought of what took place inside here is deeply disturbing and could even play on your emotions, but it’s an important part of history.
 However, with only 2 days in Hanoi, I would recommend avoiding this one, unless it’s something that is especially important to you.

-The Best Of Hanoi
+The Best Of 2 Days In Hanoi

 Even if you only have 2 days in Hanoi, you can certainly see most of the main attractions.
 It’s a fascinating city, but I wouldn’t suggest spending more than four days here.
 There is so much more to Vietnam and the city probably isn’t what you have in mind when you envision this beautiful country.

 Having said that, Hanoi is definitely worth a quick visit and it’s a great place to get your first taste of Vietnam.
 My personal favourite was our trip to the Literature Temple.
 I also really loved the Old Quarter.
 If you have more time in Hanoi, there are some great day trips that you could do.
 Our trip to Ninh Binh was incredible.
 There are also trips down to Halong Bay – even day tours.
 However, I would recommend spending at least 3 days in Halong Bay.
-But if your time is limited, there are tour companies that offer day trips to Halong Bay.
+But if your time is limited, there are tour companies that offer day trips from Hanoi to Halong Bay.

 Halong Bay is one of the most beautiful places that we’ve been to.
 We spent two weeks there and loved every minute of it.
 If you’re heading to Vietnam I would highly recommend spending at least a few days here.